 What must I do if I am cited for an infraction?

 Begin by reading the citation.
-There are three boxes, or choices.
-It is important that you respond in one of those three ways within fifteen (15) days of the date the infraction was issued, or an additional penalty of $52 will be added.
+There are multiple ways to respond.
+You may respond by checking the appropriate box, and either mailing your copy of the infraction or bringing it to the District Court office.
+You may also respond on our website by making payment arrangements or selecting Request a hearing, 30 Day Extension, Contest/Mitigate by Mail or Deferred Findings.
+It is important that you respond in one of those four ways within thirty (30) days of the date the infraction was issued, or an additional penalty of $52 will be added.
 An infraction is not a crime, but failure to respond could result in the suspension of your driving privileges.
-You can respond by checking the appropriate box, and either mailing your copy of the infraction, or bringing it to the District Court office.
 Be sure to verify that your mailing address is written correctly on the infraction.
-Also, please specify if you would like to appear at night court.

 Can I just pay the ticket?